 Security Service.
 Landlord is not providing any security services with respect to the Premises and will not be liable to Tenant for any loss by theft or any other damage incurred by Tenant in connection with any unauthorized entry into the Premises by any third party or any other breach of security, except to the extent such entry or breach of security is caused by the gross negligence or willful misconduct of any Landlord Party or a breach of this Lease by Landlord.

 Anti-Corruption.
 Landlord acknowledges that Tenant Guarantor’s Code of Business Conduct and Ethics posted at http://phx.corporate-ir.net/phoenix.zhtml?c=97664&p=irol-govconduct (the “Code”) prohibits the paying of bribes to anyone for any reason, whether in dealings with governments or the private sector.
 Landlord will not violate or knowingly permit anyone to violate the Code’s prohibition on bribery or any applicable anti-corruption laws in performing under this Lease.
 Landlord will maintain true, accurate and complete books and records concerning any payments made to another party by Landlord under this Lease, including on behalf of Tenant.
 Tenant and its designated representative may inspect Landlord’s books and records to verify such payments and for compliance with this Section.
-[IF PROPERTY OUTSIDE OF U.S. OR CANADA: Tenant may immediately terminate or suspend performance under this Lease if Landlord breaches its obligations under this Section.]

 Waiver of Consequential Damages.
-Notwithstanding anything to the contrary, neither Landlord nor Tenant will be liable to the other for consequential damages, such as lost profits or interruption of either party’s business, except that this sentence will not apply to (a) damages resulting from Tenant’s holdover, but only to the extent described in Section 22; or (b) Landlord’s breach of its confidentiality obligations under this Lease up to an amount equal to six (6) months of Base Rent for a non-willful breach (and no such cap will apply to Landlord’s willful breach).
-Any liability of Landlord under this Lease will be limited solely to its interest in the Building and the Land and to the rents and proceeds therefrom (including insurance proceeds), and in no event will any recourse be had to any other property or assets of Landlord.
+Notwithstanding anything to the contrary, neither Landlord nor Tenant will be liable to the other for consequential damages, such as lost profits or interruption of either party’s business, except that this sentence will not apply to (a) damages resulting from Tenant’s holdover, but only to the extent described in Section 22; or (b) Landlord’s breach of its confidentiality obligations under this Lease up to an amount equal to the lesser of six (6) months of Base Rent or the actual damages to Tenant.

 Option to Extend.
 Tenant has options to extend the Lease Term as provided in Extension Options, Addendum 2.